trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/DynamicSOQLRecipes.md

 ---
 # DynamicSOQLRecipes class

-Demonstrates how to construct a SOQL query dynamically, and safely More on dynamic SOQL and SOQL injection: https:
+Demonstrates how to construct a SOQL query dynamically, and safely More on dynamic SOQL and SOQL injection: https://sfdc.co/soql-injection

 ---
 ## Properties